How Long Is A Script For A 2 Hour Movie? And How To Use The Answer In Your Screenwriting

 Personally, the biggest thing I like to consider is the reason I have for making the film and who the audience is.

-The unfortunate reality is that these two worlds rarely combine, so knowing your ultimate goal is helpful.
+Unfortunately, these two worlds rarely combine, so knowing your ultimate goal is helpful.

 Still, I strongly suggest against paragraphs of text, extremely long scenes, or scenes that jump around too much and fail to form comprehensible sequences.

 Are any of these suggestions things you intend to add to your script?
-Do you have any other pieces of advice on pacing?
-Let us know in the comments, and good luck with your next project!

 Cade Taylor is a filmmaker and writer based out of Los Angeles.
 Originally from Seattle, he continues to work as the Outreach Coordinator for the Bigfoot Script Challenge, where he helps connect up-and-coming writers with industry professionals.
 When he’s not working on his own projects, helping out with Bigfoot, or covering desks, Cade loves to share what he knows with other filmmakers and promote great content.